Ali-Parandeh/Ali-Parandeh/README.md

 Since, then the group has grown to 1200+ members.
 As an instructor of the group, I teach data science, machine learning and cloud computing technologies to other professionals/researchers and am interested in their application to impactful problems.

-Additionally, I've also led 3 cohorts of [Code First Girls](https://codefirstgirls.com/)' 4-months intensive software engineering bootcamps to help career switcher professional women break into tech.
+Additionally, I've also led 3 cohorts of [Code First Girls](https://codefirstgirls.com/)' 4-months intensive software engineering bootcamps to help professional women switch careers into tech.

 You can find a list of my workshops below.
 Feel free to fork and adopt them for your own workshops or go through them at your own pace to learn the technologies involved.